 While we’re all connecting to the same NBN, the way providers buy capacity on the network means speeds can and will vary from Telstra to TPG, for example.
 This is most noticeable during busy periods, such as when everyone is trying to binge Netflix at the same time.
 If everyone is trying to rewatch Community, you can end up with a digital traffic jam.

-Thanks to the ACCC, ISPs have been revealing what kind of speeds you can realistically expect to get during busy hours – not just the speed tier your plan is based on.
-Fortunately, there are a whole stack of providers that do an excellent job of consistently delivering the speeds their customers pay for, so we’re going to take a look at the best of the best.
+Thanks to the ACCC, NBN Providers must reveal what kind of speeds you can realistically expect to get during busy hours – not just the speed tier your plan is based on.
+Fortunately, there are a whole heap of providers that do an excellent job of consistently delivering the speeds their customers pay for, so we’re going to take a look at the best of the best.

 We’re going through providers in order of fastest evening speeds for NBN 100 plans, but in some cases, a provider may not be best in class for all speed tiers.
-Superloop for example, has the fastest plan from any major provider right now, but iiNet has a faster 50 plan.
+Superloop for example, has one of the fastest NBN 100 plans from any major provider right now, but many telcos offer a faster NBN 50 plan.

 Best Telstra NBN plans

-Telstra now takes top place when it comes to evening speeds, ostensibly advertising congestion-free plans.
+Telstra is the top dog when it comes to evening speeds right now, ostensibly advertising congestion-free plans.
 It reports 100Mbps on NBN 100 plans, 50Mbps on NBN 50 plans, and 25Mbps on NBN 25 plans.
-That’s each plan’s maximum potential speed across the board, which just might make Telstra’s premium pricing a little more palatable.
+That’s each plan’s maximum potential speed across the board, which might just be enough to make Telstra’s premium pricing a little more palatable.

-Telstra now also offers 250 and 1000 plans, but its speed guidance for these is a little more conservative.
-The telco reports 215Mbps during busy periods on 250 plans, and 250Mbps on NBN 1000 plans.
+Telstra also offers NBN 250 and NBN 1000 plans, but its speed guidance for these is more conservative.
+The telco reports 215Mbps during busy periods on NBN 250 plans, and 250Mbps on NBN 1000 plans.
 That’s very much in line with what other providers offer on these tiers.

-NBN 250 plans are only available to FTTP customers and 70% of HFC customers.
-NBN 100 plans are only available to FTTP customers, and 7% of HFC customers.
-NBN Co hopes that all HFC customers will be able to sign-up for an NBN 250 plan by June 2021.
+NBN 250 plans are only available to FTTP customers and 70 per cent of HFC customers.
+NBN 100 plans are only available to FTTP customers, and 7 per cent of HFC customers.
+NBN Co hopes that all HFC customers will be able to sign-up for an NBN 250 plan by June this year.

 In addition to speed, Superloop stands out because it owns a lot of the infrastructure many other providers typically rent.
 Every NBN provider sells access to the same network, but that network only connects you to your provider.